top of page

 Is the Trinity Egalitarian or Complementarian?

+Complementarians assert a re-interpretation of the Trinity with the Father having authority over Jesus and Jesus submitting to the Father.
+If they can show the Father having authority over Jesus, it could justify men having authority over women.
 Today some church leaders want to assert the primacy of the Father to justify the submission of women.
-John MacArthur, a well-known complementarian Christian, discusses his change in belief from Jesus being one with the eternal God to Jesus being the eternally subordinate Son:
+John MacArthur, a well-known Complementarian Christian, discusses his change in belief from the traditional view of equal persons in the Trinity to the patriarchal view of Jesus as the eternally subordinate Son:

 "I have abandoned the doctrine of 'incarnational sonship'.... the relationship between God the Father and Christ th eSon as an eternal Father-Son relationship.
 I no longer regard Christ's sonship as a role He assumed in his incarnation."
 John MacArthur in Reexamining the Eternal Sonship of Christ, quoted on page 130, Woman this is War! by Jocelyn Andersen.

-Complementarian theologian John Piper states not only that wives should be submissive to their husbands, but that women should be submissive in society, avoiding work that involves them leading or giving direction to men.
-Piper would steer women away from careers including teacher, preacher, pastor, counsellor, advisor, police officer, sergeant, manager, director, military commander or corporate or political president.
+Complementarian theologian John Piper states not only that wives should be submissive to their husbands but that all women should be submissive in society, avoiding work that involves them leading or giving direction to men.
+Piper would steer women away from careers including teacher, preacher, pastor, counsellor, advisor, police officer, sergeant, manager, director, military commander, or corporate or political president.

 photo of shamrock